If you’re a gig worker in need of financial aid or you’re interested in becoming a part of the gig economy, you should read this article.

 Halifax Housing Market

 The average price of a house in Halifax has risen only slightly over the past 3 years.
 The city’s sluggish economy and the ever increasing number of homes for sale on the market are two of the main reasons why it’s fair to say that Halifax is in fact a buyer’s market.
-The Halifax housing market should continue to be stagnant well into 2016, with prices and sales remaining low, until the economy is able to recover.

 How to be a Responsible Consumer